 The culture of Abu Dhabi’s residents

-– Muslims have to pray five times a day when the call to prayer goes up.
+– Muslims have to pray five times a day, every time when the call to prayer goes up.

 – Abu Dhabi promotes cultural and sporting events, such as camel racing, falconry, and dhow sailing.